joarfish/threespector/README.md

 in your root scene.
 It will notice any changes to position, rotation, scale.

+### Usage

+- Expand the tree nodes to see objects and their children
+- Double-click on the name of an object in the tree to jump to it in the 3D view

 ### Complex Scene

 All meshes are represented by their bounding boxes.
 Lights are also visible.